Tatenda-Prince/Automating-the-Deployment-of-a-Serverless-CRUD-App-with-Python/README.md

 2.Now, you can test all the API methods (GET, POST, PATCH and DELETE) using Postman.

-To actually create an order, let’s test the POST method.
-Use Postman to make a POST request to the API endpoint, providing the customer’s name and coffee blend in the request body as show below —
+## To actually create an order, let’s test the POST method.
+Use Postman to make a POST request to the API endpoint, providing the color and price in the request body as show below —

 ```language